Designing a Course

 As you can see, knowledge and skills are built up gradually across the course.

 Outcomes/objectives are often quite difficult to articulate—you know what you want the students to know and be able to do by the end of the course—but actually putting it into words can be tricky.
 It takes practice.
-Please feel free to give us a call or drop us an email to set up an appointment if you would like to talk about writing outcomes.
+Please feel free to set up an appointment if you would like to talk about writing outcomes.

 As you are putting the themes and sub-themes in place, you need to consider the teaching and learning activities that you will be using in the classroom to teach them.
-In other words, how will I teach this section to this class?
-What methods can best be harnessed to encourage learning and understanding?
-Below is a list of techniques; we would be happy to chat with you about the details of each, as well as teaching methods that could be used.
+In other words, you need to determine how you will teach each section to the class and what methods would encourage learning and understanding.
+Possible techniques include:

 - Concept maps